 Danger – when not storing your BTC at a hardware wallet

-So, storing your Bitcoins in an online Bitcoin online wallet means that the owner of the website where you have your wallet has your private key.
-Software wallets on your desktop are vulnerable to malware and viruses that wish to find and steal the private keys, and then your Bitcoins.
+Storing your Bitcoins in a Bitcoin online wallet means that you trust the owner of the wallet website.
+He might steal your private key data or get hacked and lose it.
+Software wallets on your desktop are vulnerable to malware and viruses that wish to find and steal the private keys, and your Bitcoins.
 A hardware wallet takes both of these security risks out of the equation.

 Your bitcoin will be safe when it is locked away in a device that is not meant to transfer the private keys out of the device.
 Hardware wallets are truly Bitcoin vaults.